1970s in furniture: Materials

-Another major aspect of 1970s furniture is the use of teak wood.
-The use of teak in fashionable furniture and panelling regained popularity in the 1960s and items became chunkier as it progressed into the 1970s.
-Because of the popularity of wood in homes, dark color palettes also became more widely used as the 1970s progressed.
-In the mid-to-late 1970s, pine wood began to replace teak wood, and color palettes became even darker.
+A major aspect of 1970s furniture is the prominent use of teak wood.
+Teak had regained popularity in fashionable furniture and panelling during the 1960s, and pieces became chunkier as its use continued into the 1970s.
+The prevalence of wood in the home also encouraged darker color palettes.
+In the mid-to-late 1970s, pine wood began to replace teak, and color palettes darkened further.